2008 Houston Astros season: May

 Hunter Pence at-bat in 2008.

+From May 3 to 10, Lance Berkman piloted a 7-game multi-hit hitting streak that tied for second-longest in the major leagues this season, trailing only Cristian Guzmán (8).
+During this interval, Berkman slashed .741 / .788 / 1.296 / 2.084, (20-for-27), six doubles, three home runs, nine RBI, six walks, and no strikeouts.
+(Note: Longest streak of consecutive games, in 2008, in the regular season, requiring hits ≥ 2, sorted by most games matching criteria.)
+On May 4 and 6, Lance Berkman became the seventh hitter to attain consecutive four-hit games for Houston.
+Berkman had three doubles and a home run.
+Miguel Tejada attained consecutive four-hit games just weeks earlier on April 22, and April 23.
+Berkman again won the NL Player of the Week for the week ended May 11, his second such award within three weeks.

-After being shut down for six innings via a no-hit bid from Hiroki Kuroda, Pence rifled a two-out single in the seventh.
-The team later responded with six runs in the eighth inning.
+After being shut down for six innings via a no-hit bid from Hiroki Kuroda on May 11, Hunter Pence rifled a two-out single in the seventh.
+Houston later responded with six runs in the eighth inning.
 With two outs in the bottom of the ninth, two Dodgers runs already in and baserunner on first, Valverde relieved Doug Brocail.
 He retired Andre Ethier on a popup to preserve Houston's 8–5 comeback win over the Los Angeles Dodgers.

-Berkman belted a two-run home on May 14 at AT&T Park to lead an Astros 6–3 win over the San Francisco Giants.
+Lance Berkman belted a two-run home on May 14 at AT&T Park to lead an Astros 6–3 win over the San Francisco Giants.
 Already on an offensive tear to start the season off, the home run put Berkman at the top of the NL leaderboard (14) and also for each of runs scored (43), runs batted in (40 RBI), on-base plus slugging percentage (1.264 OPS), to go along with a robust .388 batting average.